Your new design will be uploaded in:

 Statement of Intent

 The aim of our curriculum at Horfield is to fire up children’s imagination and natural curiosity about the world in which they live and their place in it.
 Through our teaching of History, we aim to develop an understanding and appreciation of the past.
 We want children to know more, understand more and remember more about History so that they can move beyond just a memorisation of facts and figures and start to see how the past has shaped the world in which we live in.
-We aim to provide pupils with a broad and balanced view of History in Britain, other societies and epochs, whilst teaching pupils to develop the skills of enquiry, analysis, interpretation and communication so that pupils develop a secure knowledge that they can build on.
-Our History curriculum is organised into a progression model that outlines the knowledge and vocabulary to be taught in a sequentially coherent way.
-The strands of Historical Knowledge; Understanding of Chronology; Historical Interpretation and Historical Enquiry are all mapped out to ensure that the different aspects of history are developed in a clear and logical sequence.
-Our curriculum documents are presented both by year group and by strand so there is a clear picture of how the knowledge for each strand builds over time.

 We intend that through the study of History at Horfield, children gain a sense of perspective and a contextual understanding of human endeavour.
 This includes high-level concepts and higher order thinking skills including questioning and interpreting evidence.
 There is very much an enquiry-based approach to History.
 We work to ensure that children build on key concepts (change and continuity, cause and consequence and similarities and differences) and vocabulary (monarchy, empire, sources, artefacts etc) as they progress through the school.
 We want children to identify as historians and understand how the past is studied, interpreted and presented in the real world.